 With Roman remains around every corner (they don’t call it the Museum City for nothing), shops and cafes lining narrow streets, and the injection of youth from the city’s university, Évora boasts an unbeatable vibe of old-meets-new Portugal.
 Don’t forget to visit the eerie but oddly mesmerising Chapel of Bones, which is exactly what it sounds like: a religious site lined with the remains of hundreds of people.
 Take a look at our weekend in Évora guide for more.

 Évora, capital of the southern Alentejo

 Proudly celebrated as the birthplace of Portugal, Guimarães often serves tourists as a day trip from Porto but there are many reasons to linger here for a couple of days.
 Guimarães’ main draw is its walled old town, inside of which are lamp-lit streets, small independent shops, and squares lined with bars and restaurants.
 It’s worth seeing this mesmerising enclave by both day and night.

 Also don’t miss taking a ride up on the city’s cable car to Penha, one the the highest hills in the area from which you can look over the city and across the countryside around it.
-Up here there are woods to walks through – handy in the stifling summer months – so take a picnic up with you and enjoy a breath of fresh air.
+Up here there are woods to walk through – handy in the stifling summer months – so take a picnic up with you and enjoy a breath of fresh air.

 Sitting pretty in between Lisbon and Porto, Coimbra is another of Portugal’s pivotal cities and used to be the nation’s capital back in the Middle Ages.
 It’s since settled to simply be the capital of Portugal’s Centro region, but retaining a lot of its grandeur from the glory days.
 The Monastery of Santa Cruz, Old Cathedral of Coimbra, and the National Museum Machado de Castro are all impressive piece of architecture sure to take your breath away.